exaexa/ShinySOM/TUTORIAL.md

 Tab **Export data** provides a way to export the generated data for external programs:

+- Cell counts of individual populations (which are the usual output of many experiments) can be exported directly as a CSV file.
 - The whole dataset can be exported as FCS or CSV file, which allows post-processing in various other cytometry-related tools.
-- SOM, clustering and other values can be exported for R in a RDS file, in order to be used with FlowSOM, EmbedSOM, or various pretty-plotting packages such as ggplot.
-- Cell counts of individual populations (which are the usual output of many experiments) can be exported directly as a CSV file.
+- While datasets can be exported in RDS format.
+That allows interoperability with other packages that use the same data structures (most notably any packages that work with FlowSOM).
+Exported dataset objects may additionally be used for batch-processing using the ShinySOM batch API (see below).

 # Using the batch API